aless80/pypuma-Obsolete/README.md

 ## TODO
 s1,s2,t1,t2 are hardcoded
-rename scripts from panda to puma
+rename scripts from panda to puma and rebuild the setup rewrite this README
-build the setup
-rewrite this README